antvis/Graphin/packages/graphin-site/docs/api/components.en.md

 ### RenderProps

-Argument of render function which extends Props of Toolbar:
+Argument of render function which extends Props of ContextMenu:

 |   Property  | Type         | Required | Description                 |
 | ------- | ------------ | -------- | -------------------- |